Btryx/Red-And-Blue-Boardgame/README.md

 The game
 -------------

-### There 22 red, and 3 blue pieces on the 5x5 sized board.
+### There are 22 red, and 3 blue pieces on the 5x5 sized board.
 One player moves with red, the other, with blue.
 The blue player begins the game.
 ### Every step consists of moving one piece.

-1. The red player can only move one, to a neighbouring field
+1. The red player can only move to a neighbouring field
 2. The blue player can only move to a neighbouring field that is already occupied by a red piece.
 Then, this red piece will be removed.

 ### The red player wins, if all blue pieces are in one single row or column.
 The blue player wins, if they cannot move in any direction.